vicaya/hypertable/README.txt

 2. Stop the servers

-  NOTE: This must be performed before running the regression tests each time
+  *** Must be performed prior to running the regression tests each time **

   cd ~/hypertable
   ./test/stop-servers.sh

-3. Start the servers using the 'local' DFS
+3. Start the servers.
+The following example illustrates the use of the 'local' DFS broker, but can be changed to use any DFS broker (e.g. hadoop, kosmos, etc.) by replacing the 'local' keyword with the name of the broker you want to use.

-  NOTE: This must be performed before running the regression tests each time
+  *** Must be performed prior to running the regression tests each time **

   cd ~/hypertable
   ./test/start-servers.sh local